 It is likely that a small number of countries may still be part of a travel ban in Germany in September 2021.
 Last year exemptions were made for all students travelling to Germany.
 To facilitate that we issued all of our students an “Imperative Need To Travel” letter.
 You will be receiving this letter 3 weeks before the start of your course.
 The second page of the Acceptance Letter also contains a document confirming your enrolment on our course.
 These two items combined will allow you to travel into Germany to attend the course of your choice.

 Our team are all available online as normal.
-Our applications for the 2021 summer courses and longer courses will open in November 2020.
-From the opening of the application submissions period, any applications submitted before April 30, 2021 are considered priority applications and will receive a guaranteed place on their course of choice.
+Our applications for the 2022 short courses and longer courses will open in November 2021.
+From the opening of the application submissions period, any applications submitted before April 30, 2022 are considered priority applications and will receive a guaranteed place on their course of choice.
 The standard application for all long courses is June 30th.
 After the 30th deadline any remaining spots will be given on a first come first serve basis, please reach out to email@example.com for updates on your preferred course.

 If you make an enrolment payment (and a single tuition fee payment) to guarantee your place on any of our courses and you are unable to attend the course for any reason directly related to the Coronavirus outbreak, we will offer a full refund of your monies, as per the following situations: